rmrkdao/rmrkdao-spec/entities/proposal.md

   },
   "?startDate": {
     "type": "number",
     "value": "(optional) the Unix timestamp when voting starts.
-If omitted, the timestamp of the block of the proposal creation will be used as the start date."
+If omitted, the timestamp of the block of the proposal creation will be used as the start date.
+Limit 365 days after date of proposal submission on-chain."
   },
   "endDate": {
     "type": "number",
-    "value": "the Unix timestamp when voting ends, must be at least 1 minute after startDate" },
+    "value": "the Unix timestamp when voting ends, must be at least 1 minute after startDate and at most 365 days after startDate"
+  },
   "custodian": {
     "type": "string",